-A record of staff training courses and briefings will be maintained as part of staff OHS training and induction Records and through the school's online Emergency Management Plan.
+A record of staff training courses and briefings will be maintained through the school's online Emergency Management Plan.

 The Principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.